tpg/yerp/README.md

 ## Writing new rules

 Yerp only provides a small number of rules.
-This was mainly because they're the only ones we needed.
-We might add new rules as we need them more often, but it's simply to add your own rules without needing to ask.
+This was mainly because they're the only ones we needed at time.
+We might add new rules as we need them more often, but it's simple to add your own rules without needing to ask.

-Create a new class to contain your rule logic extending the `TPG\Yerp\Rules\AbstractRule` class.
-Add  `#[Attribute]` to the class definition.
+Create a new class to contain your rule logic extending the `TPG\Yerp\Rules\AbstractRule` class and add  `#[Attribute]` to the class definition.

 You'll need to implement the required `validate` method which returns a `TPG\Yerp\Result`.
 You can use the `getResult` method, which takes a boolean value, to return a new `Result` instance: